Shibli Faraz made Leader of House in Senate

 The legislature is poised for new alignments following the formation of PTI-led government.
 Keeping in view its strength, the Pakistan Muslim League-Nawaz has also moved the Senate Secretariat for naming Senator Raja Zafarul Haq as the Leader of Opposition in the House.

-The incumbent Leader of Opposition Senator Sherry Rehman belongs to Pakistan People’s Party Parliamentarians.
+The incumbent Leader of Opposition Senator Sherry Rehman belongs to the Pakistan People’s Party Parliamentarians.

 Just before Eidul Azha, the PML-N moved an application to the Senate Chairman Muhammad Sadiq Sanjrani for notifying Senator Raja Zafarul Haq as the opposition leader.
 A decision is hitherto awaited.